xchelseysee/istqb-foundation-exam/README.md

 Nothing fancy here.
 This is just a simple javascript file used to generate a practice exam for me.

 This practice exam use information provided by the ISTQB Foundation Level certificate syllabus.
-The syllabus can be found on https://astqb.org.
+The syllabus can be found on <a href="https://astqb.org">https://astqb.org</a>.
 See the syllabus <a href="https://astqb.org/assets/documents/CTFL-2018-Syllabus.pdf">here</a>.

 ## Updates
 - 9/4 Sections 1.1, 1.2